ander428/JohnHopkins_COVID-19/data_dictionaries.md

 - **Restriction Rating**: The subjective rating given by Washington Post that generally describes the nature of the descriptions.
 - **Governer.Party**: The political party affiliation of the governor (or leader responsible for the lockdown restrictions).

+## U.S. Geographical and Population Data

+### National, State, and County Housing Unit Totals: 2010-2019 (2010 Census Approximations)

+The Census Bureau provides detailed data on U.S. demographics and population.
+I opted for an aggregated 2014 table as the ACS API is much more complex to get the same results.
+This table has many variables so you can view the full dictionary [here](https://web.archive.org/web/20150821061818/http://quickfacts.census.gov/qfd/download/DataDict.txt).
+I selected a subset of variables that I thought may have some interesting or significant results.
+These variales include:

+- **STATECOU**:  FIPS State and County code
+- **PST045214**: Population, 2014 estimate
+- **AGE775213**: Persons 65 years and over, percent, 2013
+- **RHI125213**: White alone, percent, 2013
+- **RHI225213**: Black or African American alone, percent, 2013
+- **RHI325213**: American Indian and Alaska Native alone, percent, 2013
+- **RHI425213**: Asian alone, percent, 2013
+- **RHI525213**: Native Hawaiian and Other Pacific Islander alone, percent, 2013
+- **RHI625213**: Two or More Races, percent, 2013
+- **RHI625213**: Two or More Races, percent, 2013
+- **RHI725213**: Hispanic or Latino, percent, 2013
+- **POP645213**: Foreign born persons, percent, 2009-2013
+- **LND110210**: Land area in square miles, 2010
+- **POP060210**: Population per square mile, 2010

+### National Oceanic and Atmospheric Administration “Climate at a Glance” county mapping

+As there is evidence that suggests temperature can affect COVID-19, I thought the climate could potentially have an impact.
+This data from the NOAA conveniently has 2020 data of the average temperature for every county in the U.S. up to date.
+I used average temperatures from January to June as that is the timeframe of this analysis.
+An interactive map provided by the NOAA can be found [here](https://www.ncdc.noaa.gov/cag/county/mapping/110/tavg/202005/1/value).